CleverTap Query Language

 CQL supports (key, operator, value) combinations to filter results.

-- Boolean fields must be passed as string, with value “True” or “False”.
+- Boolean fields must be passed as a string, with the value “True” or “False”.

 - When the value is a String, the operator can be either

-While using the items property of the Charged event, which is a list of values, the operator is applied as an OR on all values.
+When using the items property of the Charged event, which is a list of values, the operator is applied to one OR all of the values.

 Event Property Filters